 On all genuine charity bags (such as ours), a Notifiable Solicitation Statement (for a full explanation, please see the glossary below) is included to inform you of the annual amount that is promised to the charity.
 We also state the amount per tonne of clothing and goods collected that they will receive.
 This information is also available on the page of each of our partner charities.

-Our advice here is simple – if a charity bag is poorly produced, isn’t compliant with the latest Advertising Standards Authority (ASA) guidance (see the section about this below) or doesn’t include the Notifiable Solicitation Statement about how much money is going to the charity, then its probably a bogus collector.
+Our advice here is simple – if a charity bag is poorly produced, isn’t compliant with the latest Advertising Standards Authority (ASA) guidance (see the section about this below) or doesn’t include the Notifiable Solicitation Statement about how much money is going to the charity, then it’s probably a bogus collector.

-Its important that the public isn’t put off donating their clothing, but they should check about where their donations are going and help stamp out bogus collections who are depriving genuine charities of vital funds.
+It’s important that the public isn’t put off donating their clothing, but they should check about where their donations are going and help stamp out bogus collections who are depriving genuine charities of vital funds.

 For further guidance, please visit our collection protection page for extra tips and what to look out for regarding legitimate charity bags.